 Modern software is bloated.
 Demand for new functionality has led developers to include more and more features, many of which become unneeded or unused as software evolves.
 This phenomenon, known as software bloat, results in software consuming more resources than it otherwise needs to.
 How to effectively and automatically debloat software is a long-standing problem in software engineering.
-Various software debloating techniques have been proposed since the late 1990s.
+Various debloating techniques have been proposed since the late 1990s.
 However, many of these techniques are built upon pure static analysis and have yet to be extended and evaluated in the context of modern Java applications where dynamic language features are prevalent.

-To this end, we develop an end-to-end bytecode debloating framework called JSHRINK and conduct an in-depth analysis of bytecode transformations for debloating modern Java applications.
-JSHRINK augments traditional static reachability analysis with dynamic profiling and type dependency analysis and renovates existing bytecode transformations to account for new language features in modern Java.
-We highlight several nuanced technical challenges that must be handled properly to debloat modern Java applications and further examine behavior preservation of debloated software via regression testing.
-Our study finds that (1) JSHRINK is able to debloat our real-world Java benchmark suite by up to 47% (14% on average); (2) accounting for dynamic language features is indeed crucial to ensure behavior preservation for debloated software-reducing 98% of test failures incurred by a purely static equivalent, Jax, and 84% for ProGuard; and (3) compared with purely dynamic approaches, integrating static analysis with dynamic profiling makes the debloated software more robust to unseen test executions-in 22 out of 26 projects, the debloated software ran successfully under new tests.
+To this end, we develop an end-to-end bytecode debloating framework called JSHRINK.
+It augments traditional static reachability analysis with dynamic profiling and type dependency analysis and renovates existing bytecode transformations to account for new language features in modern Java.
+We highlight several nuanced technical challenges that must be handled properly and examine behavior preservation of debloated software via regression testing.
+We find that (1) JSHRINK is able to debloat our real-world Java benchmark suite by up to 47% (14% on average); (2) accounting for dynamic language features is indeed crucial to ensure behavior preservation-reducing 98% of test failures incurred by a purely static equivalent, Jax, and 84% for ProGuard; and (3) compared with purely dynamic approaches, integrating static analysis with dynamic profiling makes the debloated software more robust to unseen test executions-in 22 out of 26 projects, the debloated software ran successfully under new tests.